What is Totnes Community Development Society (TCDS)?

 There will be further opportunities to participate in activities connected with the organisation in the coming months.
-To keep in touch with the organisation we encourage members of the public to sign-up for newsletter updates.
+To keep in touch with the organisation we encourage people and local organisations to become members.

 In the coming months there will be further opportunities to participate with and invest in Totnes Community Development Society and its projects.
 Members and those signed up to the newsletter as above will be informed of these opportunities.

 Are there any other criteria that might affect whether my application is accepted?

 Grant approval to all applications for membership where;